cloudposse/atmos/website/docs/cli/commands/describe/describe-affected.md

 - Using the `--ssh-key` flag to specify the filesystem path to a PEM-encoded private key to clone private repos using SSH, and the `--ssh-key-password` flag to provide the encryption password for the PEM-encoded private key if the key contains a password-encrypted PEM block

-- Execute the `atmos describe affected` command in a [GitHub Action](https://docs.github.com/en/actions), clone the remote target repository in the action, and use the `--repo-path` flag to specify the path to the already cloned target repository with which to compare the current branch
+- Execute the `atmos describe affected --repo-path <path_to_cloned_target_repo>` command in a [GitHub Action](https://docs.github.com/en/actions).
+  For this to work, clone the remote target repository using the [checkout](https://github.com/actions/checkout) GitHub action.
+Then use the `--repo-path` flag to specify the path to the already cloned target repository with which to compare the current branch

 ## Using with GitHub Actions